 - Rehabilitation therapy, both physical and occupational

 - Recreational activities

 Veterans who enlisted in the Armed Forces after September 7, 1980, or who entered active duty after Oct.
-16, 1981, must have served 24 continuous months or the full period for which they committed in order to be eligible.
-Additionally, spouse, surviving spouse, and parents of qualified veterans may also be eligible for this type of nursing care, space permitting.
+16, 1981, must have served 24 continuous months or the entire period for which they committed to be eligible.
+Additionally, spouses, surviving spouses, and parents of qualified veterans may also be eligible for this type of nursing care, space permitting.

 Disability Law Group Can Help You Receive All of the Veterans Benefits You Deserve

 As you can see, the world of Veterans’ Benefits can be confusing and complicated.
 Though there are numerous rewards once you make your way through, it is all too easy to get lost and turned around along the way.
 This is why consulting with a skilled and compassionate veterans’ disability attorney can be invaluable.